🌎 In celebration of Earth Day, MHS Ecology Club members traded the classroom for adventure at the breathtaking Cache River Wetlands!

 Congratulations to the FFA Agricultural Mechanics team of Ross Laux, Scott Hennrich, Brady Benson, Abigail Cain and Preston Newel for their team's first place finish in the Section 22 AG Mechanics contest!
 They will go on to compete at state!
 Together they placed first competing in all areas: Surveying, Electricity, Ag Power/Engines, Carpentry and Welding. #MHSTheHighSchoolOfChoice

-about 1 hour ago, MHS CTE
+7 days ago, MHS CTE

 FFAEschman